akashgirme/code-judge/README.md

 Run `npx nx serve api` to start the API development server.
 Happy coding!
 Run `npx nx serve client` to start the CLIENT development server.
 Happy coding!
+Run `npx nx serve code-execution-engine` to start the CODE-EXECUTION-ENGINE development server.
+Happy coding!

 ## Build for production

 Run `npx nx build api` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

 Run `npx nx build client` to build the application.
+The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

+Run `npx nx build code-execution-engine` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

 ## Running tasks